 A successful wild dog control program requires an integrated, strategic and proactive approach where all land managers, community and government work together to protect livestock from the impacts of wild dogs through a cross-tenure approach.
 This plan is a result of community and government working together to reduce wild dog impacts on livestock.

 Wild dog control is implemented using all available methods and tools authorised for use in Victoria.
 These include baiting on tracks, trapping and shooting.
 Aerial baiting may be implemented within the six Australian Government approved sites.
-Remote ground baiting, (areas with no track access) may be implemented in all 16 wild dog management zones.
-These baiting activities will complement other DELWP and community control activities.
+Remote ground baiting, (areas with no track access) may be implemented in all 16 Wild Dog Management Zones.
+These baiting activities will complement other DEECA and community control activities.

 Wild dog control techniques

 There are a variety of lethal and non-lethal wild dog control techniques available to landholders.
 Information and advice on the use and application of each of these methods can be provided by DEECA Wild Dog Controllers and Community Wild Dog Control Coordinators.
 For further information about integrated wild dog control refer to Integrated Wild Dog Control.